rcarrata/rcarrata.github.io/_posts/2020-06-02-canary-in-service-mesh.md

 Along with that user-agent identification, the browser sends a host of information about the device and network that it’s on.

-In this case, we want to generate a Canary deployment based in User-Agent Headers, so in the VirtualService for the recommendation we will have:
+In this case, we want to generate a Canary deployment based on User-Agent Headers, so in the VirtualService for the recommendation we will have:

 ```